JarLob/jarlob.github.io/about.md

 title: About me
 ---

-I have started as desktop and backend C++/C# developer.
+I have started as a desktop and backend C++/C# developer.
 While one part of me enjoyed creating programs, my other passion always was finding cracks and breaking things.
-After some time I've moved into Information Security field where I feel I found a balance: I enjoy writing security tools and performing technical security assessments.
+After some time I've moved into the Information Security field where I feel I found a balance: I enjoy writing security tools and performing technical security assessments.
 In my free time I like researching security of third party products (both closed and open source).

 Open source projects I am or was actively involved: